vu2lid/cgpt_react-scale-weights-and-measures/README.md

-# cgpt_scale-weights-and-measures
+# cgpt_react-scale-weights-and-measures
-React app with OpenAI REST endpoints
+React app UI talking to OpenAI REST endpoints

 #### Weights and Measures scaling using OpenAI API using a React UI popup component - Demo